bigface0202/english-learning-feedback/README.md

 - This is my English learning application to give feedback from audio data
   - Mainly, this app evaluates your speaking ability.
+  - Focusing on intermediate level to increase vocablary.

 ## Tech Stack